Reported earnings, auditor's opinion, and compensation: Theory and evidence

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Basu, Atasi, "Reported earnings, auditor's opinion, and compensation: Theory and evidence" (2005).
 Business Administration - Dissertations.
-Paper 20.
+20.